kojiishi/east_asian_spacing/README.md

 ### Algorithm
 [Algorithm]: #algorithm

+The algorithm is language agnostic and is applicable to any CJK fonts.

 This package determines the glyph pairs to adjust spacings by a set of Unicode code points defined in the [`Config` class].

-Then for each pair, it computes if the spacings are applicable by examining glyph outlines and computing ink bounding boxes of glyphs.
+Then for each pair, it checks if the spacings are applicable by examining glyph outlines and computing ink bounding boxes of glyphs.
 For example, when glyphs are very thick, glyphs may not have enough internal spacings, and applying the spacings may cause glyphs to collide.
-This package automatically detects such cases and stops applying spacings to such pairs.
+This package automatically detects such cases and avoids applying spacings to such pairs.

 This automatic behavior can be disabled by specifying the [languages] below,